NLnetLabs/unbound/doc/unbound.conf.rst

     Default: 11

+@@UAHL@unbound.conf@iter-scrub-rrsig@@: *<number>*
+    Limit on the number of RRSIGs allowed for an RRset, from the iterator scrubber.
+    This protects against an overly large number of RRSIGs.
+    Clips off the remainder of the RRSIG list at that point.

+    Default: 8

 @@UAHL@unbound.conf@max-global-quota@@: *<number>*
     Limit on the number of upstream queries sent out for an incoming query and its subqueries from recursion.